 Britanie Leland began her dance training in West Palm Beach, Florida, attending the Bak Middle School of the Arts, and Alexander Dreyfoos Jr. School of the Arts.
 She graduated Magna Cum Laude from the University of South Florida, with a BFA in Dance Performance, and a minor in Business Administration.
 During her time at USF, she performed works by faculty members, Bliss Kohlmyer, Jeanne Travers, Andee Scott, John Parks, and Andrew Carroll.
 She also performed guest faculty, Ben Munisteri's "Catalog," and restaging’s of the historical works, "Les Desenamordas," choreographed by Eleo Pomare and "Come and Get the Beauty of it Hot," choreographed by Talley Beatty.
 Additionally, she has attended and performed at the Florida Dance Festival in Tampa, FL (2012), the Dance Gallery Festival in Huntsville, TX (2013), and Staibdance Summer Intensive in Sorrento, Italy (2013).
 This is her second season with Staibdance.

-Amelia Reiser began dancing in the kitchen as soon as she could stand up, starting at Classical Ballet Academy under the direction of Julie Blacksten not long after.
-A native of Norman, Oklahoma, Amelia is a graduate of the University of Georgia where she completed a Bachelor's of Fine Arts degree in Dance.
-While at UGA she trained and performed as a member of CORE Concert Dance company under the direction of Bala Sarasvati.
-Over her 20+ years of dancing, she has had the great pleasure of working with numerous dance makers and artists including T Lang Dance, Doug Varone, Diavolo, Maryn Whitmore, Christina Noel Reaves, & Emily Christianson.
+Amelia Reiser, a native of Norman, Oklahoma, began dancing at a very young age at Classical Ballet Academy under the direction of Julie Blacksten.
+Amelia went on to attend The University of Georgia where she completed a Bachelor's of Fine Arts degree in Dance.
+While at UGA she trained and performed as a member of CORE Concert Dance company under the direction of Bala Sarasvati, and Dance Repertory Project under the direction of Rebecca Gose.
+Over her 20+ years of dancing, Amelia has had the opportunity to work with numerous dance makers and artists including T Lang Dance, Diavolo, Maryn Whitmore, Christina Noel Reaves, Doug Varone, & Emily Christianson.
 Her work has been shown in festivals and venues both locally and internationally.
-In addition to dancing with Staibdance, Amelia teaches yoga at Decatur Yoga, and is a teacher and administrator for nonprofit Centering Youth.
+In addition to dancing with Staibdance, Amelia teaches yoga at Decatur Yoga, and is a teacher and administrator for local nonprofit Centering Youth.
 An avid lover of dramatic skies, mountains, and trees, Amelia spends most spare moments in her garden, or escaping the city in search of adventure and wilderness.
-This is Amelia's fourth season with Staibdance.
+This is Amelia's fifth season with Staibdance.